Karmsaddeh: Geography and Location

 Karmsaddeh is located along the main highway route connecting the main towns of Zgharta and Ehden.
 The village is located on a mountain side.
 While the built up parts of the village are relatively small, the overall area of Karmsaddeh is large and covers a fair expanse of land area.
 The village is approximately 22 km/13 mi south-east of Tripoli.

 The village is located approximately 750m above sea level which gives the village an all year round desirable climate, being midway between the coast and the mountains.

-In summer, the heat is mild, with mountain and sea breezes help reduce the coastal humidity experienced along the coast, whilst the village remains warmer than upper mountain villages in North Lebanon.
+In summer, the heat is mild, with mountain and sea breezes help reduce the coastal humidity experienced along the coast, while the village remains warmer than upper mountain villages in North Lebanon.
 In winter, the villages experiences some snow, however the village remains habitable.

 The village forms part of the end of the Quadisha Valley before the river feeds into the Mediterranean Sea.

 Facilities and amenity

 Karmsaddeh itself is a relatively well serviced village.
 Water supplies are available to all homes in the main village area.
 Electricity is provided to most households, however services are inconsistent as they are in most parts of Lebanon.

 Internet access is available to most of the village.

 Within the village are a number of small family-owned supermarkets that provide everyday items such as groceries.
-There are a number of cafe/eatery facilities located in the village.
+There are a number of café/eatery facilities located in the village.
 Generally, most other supplies must are available in Zgharta, which lies approximately 15 minutes from the village by road.

 Government services are also provided in Zgharta.

 Within the village is also; an Orthodox Monastery (Known as Hamatoura); Saint Jacob's Church and school and seminary; Saint John's Church; a village hall and burial ground.

 Karmsaddeh has a high residential population that has remained in the core of the village, unlike many other villages.
 This is due to a number of factors including the proximity of the village to major towns and cities, the year round habitable climate and the relative stability of the community.
 In recent years, many non-residents, notable residents and expatriates have invested in building homes in Karmsadde.